Rob--W/cors-anywhere/README.md

 * dictionary of lowercase strings `setHeaders` - Set headers for the request (overwrites existing ones).
   Example: `{"x-powered-by": "CORS Anywhere"}`

-`createServer` recognizes the following option as well:
+For advanced users, the following options are also provided.

-* `httpProxyOptions` - Options for http-proxy.
+* `httpProxyOptions` - Under the hood, [http-proxy](https://github.com/nodejitsu/node-http-proxy)
+  is used to proxy requests.
+Use this option if you really need to pass options to http-proxy.
 The documentation for these options can be found [here](https://github.com/nodejitsu/node-http-proxy#options).
 * `httpsOptions` - If set, a `https.Server` will be created.
 The given options are passed to the [`https.createServer`](https://nodejs.org/api/https.html#https_https_createserver_options_requestlistener) method.